AnyChart/docs.anychart.com/Gantt_Chart/Gantt_Interactivity.md

 # Editing mode

 Our Gantts are so interactive that provide the opportunity to edit them in "live" mode, without even touching the code.
-All you need to do is to press the "Editing" button and start working on it.
+All you need to do is to press the "Enable Live Edit" button on the chart toolbar and start working on Gantt chart.
 It's possible to edit connectors, duration length and start/end time.

 {sample :width 690 :height 300 }GANTT\_Interactivity\_08{sample}